yuyutyrdinatry/pygraphics/docs/developer/tutorials/uploading.rst

 There is another setup.py file inside ampy-jeanpierreda-r14.
 You can build platform-specific installers using the same method above.

+To distribute, place ampy-1.2.3-py2.7-macosx.mpkg, PIL-1.1.7-python.org-32bit-py2.7-macosx.mpkg,
+pygame-1.9.1release-python.org-32bit-py2.7-macosx.mpkg, and
-To distribute, place ampy-1.2.3-py2.7-macosx10.7.mpkg and PyGraphics-2.0-py2.7-macosx10.7.mpkg in the same folder, open Disk Utility, and select News->Disk Image from Folder.
-Name it "PyGraphicsAmpyInstaller" and upload it to PyPI.
+PyGraphics-2.0-py2.7-macosx10.7.mpkg in the same folder, open Disk Utility, and select News->Disk Image from Folder.
+Name it "PyGraphicsInstaller" and upload it to PyPI.

 Source distributions